Click the links below to download and print forms.

 How do I schedule an appointment?

 Scheduling is easy!
-Just call the location you wish to go to and we take care of the rest.
+You can call the location of your choice or go to our contact tab and fill out the online appointment request form.
 We verify all insurance coverage, number of visits allowed, co-pays, co-insurances, and any other related issues.
 In other words, there will not be any surprises.

 How long will I have to do therapy?

 This is highly variable.
-You may need one visit or you may need months of care.
-It depends on your symptoms and deficits found on the initial evaluation, the severity of your impairments, your past medical history, etc. Your progress is reassessed frequently and a progress note will be sent to your doctor, we like to keep everyone in the loop.
+You may need one visit or you may need weeks of care.
+It depends on your symptoms and deficits found on the initial evaluation, the severity of your impairments, your past medical history, or any other comorbidities you may have.
+Your progress is reassessed frequently and a progress note will be sent to your doctor, we like to keep everyone in the loop.

 Why are you different from any other physical therapy clinic?

 We get this question a lot.
 The answer is simple, we only treat patients suffering from dizziness, vertigo, and balance deficits.
 Our sole practice concentration is in this area, and our clinicians are specialists in treating these symptoms.
-Our clinics are designed in a comfortable atmosphere, not a gym like intimidating setting that are typical in traditional clinics.
+Our clinics are designed in a comfortable atmosphere, not a gym like intimidating setting that are typical in traditional sports/ortho clinics.
 Another big benefit is that you will be surrounded by patients with similar symptoms.
-Our treatment session are one-on-one clinician to patient, and last approximately 45-60 minutes.
+Our treatment session are one-on-one clinician to patient, you don't get passed around or put in a corner to do exercises by yourself .
 You get our undivided attention.